Ways to Pay for School: Army College Scholarships

 Green Beret Foundation Scholarships (GBF)

-The GBF provides three scholarships for qualifying applicants that intend to pursue an undergraduate degree:
+- The GBF provides three scholarships for qualifying applicants who intend to pursue an undergraduate degree:

-For all scholarships, applicants must have already been accepted by or currently attending an accredited college, university, or vocational institution.
-Additionally, applicants must have at minimum at 2.5 GPA and must provide a 500-1000 word personal statement, letters of reference, and a resume of community service/honors/extracurriculars.
-Applications are accepted in late spring to early summer, and if accepted, the award is sent directly to the recipient’s institution.
+For all scholarships, applicants must have already been accepted by or be attending an accredited college, university, or vocational institution.
+Additionally, applicants must have a minimum 2.5 GPA and must provide a 500-1000 word personal statement, letters of reference, and a resume of community service/honors/extracurriculars.

 For more info, please visit their website.